mnielsen/cognitive_tools/cognitive_tools.md

-**Are there ways we could overcome the well-known limits of working memory?** I wonder if there's a way of using visual cues to effectively outsource working memory.
-In some ways we do this when we multiply two numbers on paper.
-Might there be a slicker way we can do this more generally?
+**Are there ways we could overcome the well-known limits of working memory?** I wonder if there's a way of using visual cues to effectively outsource working memory?
+We already do this, for example, when we multiply two numbers on paper.
+Might there be a slick way we can do this more generally?

-**Why not go and talk to some brain scientists to find out what the limits and the bottlenecks are?**
+**Why not ask some brain scientists what the limits and bottlenecks of our minds are?** My sense is that one thing we could do with a lot more of in our lives is the right cues.

 **Augmenting our senses:** Things like telescopes, microscopes, or infrared cameras are old examples of cognitive tools.

+**I don't understand what makes something memorable:** Why, when I watch a good movie trailer or listen to a great piece of music, do I remember it?
+What makes an explanation memorable?
+What makes something *vivid*?

-**Vividness:** Intellectuals are often biased in favour of verbal content (especially written content), and undervalue other types of content.
-I've talked to people whose impression of the movie _Avatar_ was that the plot and dialogue wasn't very good.
+**The poverty of the verbal:** Many intellectuals love verbal content, but don't really quite get other types of content: movies, music vides (say), and so on.
+(Exceptions are made for "respectable" artforms, such as classical music, which have a strong intellectual verbal tradition associated to them.)
+I've talked to people whose only opinion about the movie _Avatar_ was that the plot and dialogue wasn't very good.
+That was to miss the point.
 If verbal content is everything then that's a reasonable point of view.
 But _Avatar_ has astounding non-verbal content, and those people largely missed that content, or else got hung up on details.

 # Writing as a cognitive tool